West Brom relegated from Premier League after Arsenal defeat | Goal.com

 The Baggies are now four games without a win, having lost two and drawn two as their bid for Premier League safety collapsed.

-Allardyce's team still have games against Liverpool, West Ham and Leeds to come to round off the campaign.
+Allardyce's team still have games against Liverpool, West Ham and Leeds to round off the campaign.

 The story of West Brom's season

-West Brom's season had a miserable start as they started with nine games without a win, though they did draw 3-3 with Chelsea in September.
+West Brom's season had a miserable opening as they started with a nine-game winless run, though they did draw 3-3 with Chelsea in September.

 Their first victory came against bottom side Sheffield United in late November and the club hoped to turn their campaign around by changing managers, sacking Slaven Bilic in December and putting Allardyce in charge.